-We are design thinkers, researchers, and makers with a focus on the future.
-For over 50 years, we have prepared students for a range of practices and careers in graphic design, design & visual communications, and beyond.
-Among critical design competencies, we value and emphasize community and shared learning experiences to prepare students for the collaborative work that is fundamental to design practice.
-Situated within a top-tier research university, both undergraduate and graduate programs emphasize the integration of design thinking, research, and process to inform a range of responses to problems, with an eye to solutions that are responsible, sustainable, and innovative.
-The program focuses on addressing problems that matter to Floridians and others in the world.
+We are makers, researchers, and thinkers with a focus on creating better futures for all.
+For over 50 years, we have prepared students for a range of practices and careers in graphic design, design & visual communications, interaction design, and beyond.
+In addition to critical design competencies, we value and emphasize community and shared learning experiences to prepare students for the collaborative work that is fundamental to design practice.
+Situated within a top-tier research university, both undergraduate and graduate programs emphasize the integration of research, process, and making to inform a range of responses to challenges we see in the world.
+Our goal is to create design interventions and engagements that are responsible, sustainable, and innovative.
+As such, our programs focus on addressing the issues and challenges that matter to people.
+Check out the alumn interviews on our Vimeo Page.

 Undergraduate degree (120 credits): In the BFA in Graphic Design, students learn how to be creative, conceptual, and process-oriented in addition to aesthetically and technologically sophisticated.
-Built around a core of design thinking, design process, and creative investigation, the graphic design program is grounded in exploration of research, concepts, critical thinking, and the contemporary discourse in the graphic/communication design discipline.
+Built around a core of design thinking, design process, and creative investigation, the graphic design program is grounded in the exploration of research, concepts, critical thinking, and the contemporary discourse in the graphic/communication design discipline.
 We teach the skills and abilities you need to build a creative career in a dynamic and changing world.
-Graduates of our program are prepared to enter a competitive market and embark on careers in areas they choose, such as branding, experience, UX/UI and other areas of design.
+Graduates of our program are prepared to enter a competitive market and embark on careers in areas they choose, such as branding, experience, UX/UI, and other areas of design.
 As a program, our core values focus on building community; fostering independent, critical, and design thinking; and empowering students to be leaders in design.
 Any undergraduate student may declare a graphic design major and pursue that track during their first two years at UF.

 Our Alumni are testaments to the launchpad that is our program, working in all areas of design in the US and abroad, at large and small firms, and their own design studios.
-You’ll recognize some of the companies where alumni work: Apple, IBM, Microsoft, Viacom, JetBlue, Facebook, Interbrand, Twitter, Tampa Bay Lightning, IDEO, Walt Disney Imagineering, Kate Spade, West Elm, R/GA, Electra, Fossil, Miami Heat, VerizonGrey, Gennsler, Viget and more.
+You’ll recognize some of the companies where alumni work: Apple, IBM, Microsoft, Viacom, JetBlue, Facebook, Interbrand, Twitter, Tampa Bay Lightning, IDEO, Walt Disney Imagineering, Kate Spade, West Elm, R/GA, Electra, Fossil, Miami Heat, Verizon, Grey, Gennsler, Viget and more.
 Specifically, MFA alumni are qualified to pursue both professional practice and academic careers.
-Recent MFA alumni are working at Apple, Google, L’Oréal, and teaching at University of Alabama at Birmingham, Auburn University, Ball State University, University of Colorado–Boulder, and the University of Florida.
+Recent MFA alumni are working at Apple, Google, L’Oréal, and teaching at University of Alabama at Birmingham, Auburn University, Ball State University, University of Colorado–Boulder, The University at Buffalo, Illinois State University, Northern Alabama University, and the University of Florida.